trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/best-practices/index.md

 As a concrete example (in the second category), there are two RPC calls to estimate baking and endorsing rights for the next cycles (GET endorsing_rights and GET baking_rights).
 Calling these RPCs repeatedly with no limitation by remote nodes can stall a node, preventing it to do any useful work.

-For this reasons, the Octez implementation of the Tezos nodes contains three built-in protection mechanisms:
+For this reason, the Octez implementation of the Tezos nodes contains three built-in protection mechanisms:

 - When running a node, the RPC interface is disabled by default.
 It has to be explicitly enabled using option `--rpc-addr`.